 Tone – Tone – Semitone – Tone – Tone – Tone – Semitone

 A tone is two frets, and a semitone is one fret.
-So, in A major (for example), this would give me these notes:
+So, in C major (for example), this would give me these notes:

 With me so far?
-Now, if you start the above scale on the second note, B, you get this:
+If not, I suggest going back to read about the major scale on that page.
+Now, if you start the above scale on the second note, D, you get this:

 The important thing that has happened here, though, is not that we’ve started from a different note, but that the order of intervals between the notes has changed.
 We now have a different scale, with this pattern: